Skip to Content

 Scărișoara Cave

-Nestled in the Apuseni Mountains of Romania lies an icy wonder – the Scărișoara Cave, home to Europe’s second-largest underground glacier.
-This subterranean marvel, estimated to be over 3,500 years old, spans roughly 75,000 cubic meters.
+Nestled in the Apuseni Mountains of Romania lies an icy wonder – the Scărișoara Cave, home to Europe’s second-largest underground glacier, estimated to be over 3,500 years old, and covering an area of roughly 75,000 cubic meters.

 The Oldest Cave Drawings In Central Europe